 What really influences markets?

-Taking Samuelson’s work even further, Nobel Laureate Robert J. Shiller aimed to give “a more truthful account” of how markets work, which ultimately led to his first highly influential paper in 1981.
-Shiller believes it was wrong to be too rigid when assessing the economy.
+Taking Samuelson’s work even further, Nobel Laureate Robert J. Shiller aimed to give “a more truthful account” of how markets work.
+He believes it’s wrong to be too rigid when assessing the economy.

 What sparks economic growth?

-Though stock markets ‘may go up as well as down,' Nobel Laureate, Robert M. Solow explored what makes them move.
-When looking into why some economies grow faster than others, he originally thought the answer was the accumulation of capital - the slow process of saving, investing and building infrastructure.
-But it wasn’t the case.
+As stock markets ‘may go up as well as down,’ Nobel Laureate, Robert M. Solow explored what makes them move.
+The model he developed is capable of including any number of economic growth factors, like population growth or the availability of natural resources.
+When looking into why some economies grow faster than others, he originally thought the answer was the accumulation of capital – the slow process of saving, investing and building infrastructure, but this wasn’t the case.

 How can we predict the future?